 How to Make Chewy Chocolate Chip Cookies

-Tips for the perfect cookies:
+Tips for the Perfect Cookies

 Complete recipe and printable instructions listed below.

-Add the flour to a flour sifter.
+Start by adding the flour to a flour sifter.

 It’s important to measure the flour out precisely.
 I am super guilty of just sticking my measuring cup in the flour canister and pulling out a scoop of flour without scraping off the top.

-Doing that with a couple of scoops can actually add quite a bit of flour to your recipe. altering the way the cookie will turn out.
+Doing that with a couple of scoops can actually add quite a bit of flour to your recipe, altering the way the cookie will turn out.

 Be sure to use the flat side of the knife.
 If you use the curved side, you won’t be getting enough flour.